 Technical details of the AIS technology and of the layout and local configuration of shore-based AIS are described in IALA Recommendation A-124.

-In the longer term, authorities may expect that other mediums for information services will be become available.
+In the longer term, authorities may expect that other media for information services will become available.
 This would enable Virtual AtoN services to be transmitted via means other than AIS, for example: satcom/internet; WiMAX; LORAN; DGPS - IALA maritime beacon system; GPRS cell phone data transmission protocol.

 In the near term, not all vessels can be expected to be able to effectively display Virtual AtoN information.
 As of July 2008 SOLAS Radars are required to interface to AIS and display AIS information, as in MSC Resolution 192(79).
 Although ECDIS is capable of displaying AIS information, it is not required to do so.
 Based on current rates of navigation system upgrades, it is expected to take at least ten years before 50% of the international commercial fleet will have this capability.
 Changes in mandatory carriage requirements may accelerate this development for SOLAS vessels.
 Portable Pilot Navigation Systems may facilitate implementation.
 Economic benefit to the shipping industry could also provide an impetus to early adoption of this new technology.